Commonfare-net/secrets/resources/public/static/README.md

 Secrets is Copyright (C) 2015-2017 by the Dyne.org Foundation

-Secrets and the FXC protocol and library are designed, written and maintained by Denis Roio <jaromil@dyne.org>
+Secrets software and documentation are designed, written and maintained by Denis Roio <jaromil@dyne.org>

 Thanks for ideas and inspirations to Marco Sachy and Enric Durán Giralt.